kubernetes/enhancements/keps/sig-node/4742-node-topology-downward-api/README.md

 ###### What are other known failure modes?

-Not all Kubernetes clusters have nodes that have topology labels.
-Requesting topology information via downward API in these clusters will result in Pods failing to start or empty values returned via downward API.
+Not all Kubernetes clusters have Nodes with topology labels.
+Requesting topology information in these clusters will result in empty values returned via downward API and some applications failing to start if they rely on this information.

 ###### What steps should be taken if SLOs are not being met to determine the problem?